provenant-dev/public-schema/ai-coder/index.md

 * Awards can have an optional image (e.g., it's a employee recognition that comes with a physical trophy, which is pictured in this image).

 * The edges section is optional, meaning that these credentials may or may not chain to anything else.
 If present, it contains a single field, "issuer", that links to another credential of any type. vLEI credentials are recommended, if available.

-### Graduated disclosure
-Generally, recipients of an award want to share the award broadly, because it enhances their public reputation.
-However, awards may contain a recipient's name, and the recipient may want to prove they've received the award before they prove their name: "I will comment on this policy question as a recipient of a Nobel prize in economics, but I don't want to be quoted by name on the record."
-Also, an award may contain a formal citation that is identifying (or embarrassing, or irrelevant) in some contexts, and it may contain a data URL for an image, which could make the expanded form of the credential large.

-Therefore, awards support the following layers of disclosure:

-* compact
-* partial (adds issuer_name, category, timeframe, SAID of details)
-* full (adds details: issuee_name, citation, image)

-### Governance Framework

-The rules section is optional.
-If present, it is just the SAID of rules that are published elsewhere.
-Very formal awards like the Oscars, the Nobel prize, or an Olympic medal may have carefully defined rules; casual employee recognitions may have no strong rules about acceptance or usage.